Clan Davidson: 14th to 15th centuries

 The Clan Davidson or Clan Dhai are recorded as being wiped out as a fighting force in 1370 at the Battle of Invernahavon, which was fought between the Chattan Confederation and the Clan Cameron.
 There was a dispute between the Davidsons and another clan of the Chattan Confederation, the Clan Macpherson, over who would command the right wing in the battle.
 The Mackintoshes, chiefs of the confederation supported the Davidsons and as a result the Macphersons left the field.
 The Clan Cameron took advantage of this situation and the Davidsons were virtually destroyed.
 However the Macphersons did eventually join the battle and the Camerons were defeated.

 In 1396 the Battle of the North Inch took place, in which most evidence suggests was fought between the Clan Cameron and Clan Chattan, the latter whose forces included both the Davidsons and Macphersons.
 Although Lowland accounts suggest that it was fought between the rival Davidson and Macpherson clans.
 After the battle of the North Inch the chief of Clan Davidson is said to have moved north from where the Davidson of Cantray and Tulloch families appeared.

+In 1411, Robert Davidson, Provost of Aberdeen was killed leading the Burgesses of Guild of Aberdeen at the Battle of Harlaw against Donald of Islay, Lord of the Isles.
+There is a tradition that in the 15th century, the Davidson chief and some of his followers settled at a property called Davidston in the parish of Cromarty, Black Isle.
+Davidston was sold in the 18th century when the chief bought the estate of Tulloch in Ross-shire.